 Point Lookout lighthouse and this tower stood near the treacherous crossroads where the Potomac River meets the Chesapeake Bay---a place where both weather and shipping traffic were tricky.

 In the 1960s the Coast Guard closed Point Lookout lighthouse and fog tower.---their function taken over by an automated buoy---and the fog tower was moved here to the museum.

 The bell striking mechanism in the tower was given in memory of Frederick Fowler by his brother, Francis Fowler and friends.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 277 times since then and 21 times this year.
+This page was last revised on August 26, 2019.
+It was originally submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 304 times since then.
 Photos: 1, 2, 3, 4. submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.